mfcallahan/angular-signalr-demo/README.md

-# angular-signalr-demo-
+# angular-signalr-demo

-A demonstration of how to implement SignalR in a .NET Core &amp; Angular web application
+A demonstration of how to implement SignalR in a .NET Core &amp; Angular web application.